Training Methods

 Amy does not introduce aversive tools in training (e.g. prong or electric collars).
 Still, you won’t read any long rants on this website about how awful they are – with an understanding that there can be certain situations, from owner, trainer and (dangerous) dog perspectives that these might be viewed as the only practicable methods standing between a dog and death row, or surrender.

-However, in “regular” training scenarios, Amy (and a whole lot of research studies) believe that there is simply too much risk associated with introducing these methods to dogs and dog owners, and too many infinitely healthier alternatives, for Amy to feel justified using them.
+However, in her training scenarios, Amy (and a vast array of research studies) believe that there is simply too much risk associated with introducing these methods to run of the mill dogs and dog owners, and too many infinitely healthier alternatives, for Amy to feel justified using them.

 But!
 If you already have these tools in place, swear by them and want to look at an unrelated issue; or want Amy to walk your doggo with these tools already established; she is well versed in their use, and pending a close check that they are properly fitted and humanely implemented, can work with/around them if you desire.